smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/03_database_dependencies_examples.md

 ### 27. Indexes - Table

 Here, we will create the more common indexes typically seen on tables.

 Unlike filtered indexes, these are not represented in the `sys.sql_expression_dependencies` table.

-Common indexes are not represented in the `sys.sql_expression_dependencies` table.

 ```sql
 USE foo;